 Use of Estimates

 The preparation of consolidated financial statements in accordance with generally accepted accounting principles in the U.S. (“GAAP”) requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
-The primary estimates underlying the Company’s consolidated financial statements include assumptions regarding revenue recognition as well as variables used in calculating the fair value of the Company’s equity awards, income taxes and contingent liabilities.
+The primary estimates underlying the Company’s consolidated financial statements include assumptions regarding revenue recognition as well as variables used in calculating the fair value of the Company’s equity awards, warrants, income taxes and contingent liabilities.
+Changes in estimates and assumptions are reflected in reported results in the period in which they become known.
 Actual results could differ from those estimates.

 Cash and Cash Equivalents

 Cash and cash equivalents consist of cash and highly liquid investments with maturities of three months or less from the date of purchase, which are readily convertible into known amounts of cash and are so near to their maturity that they present an insignificant risk of changes in value because of interest rate changes.
 Highly liquid investments that are considered cash equivalents include money market funds, certificates of deposits, treasury bills and commercial paper.

 Restricted cash consists of a security deposit for a financing arrangement.